Exabyte-io/documentation/docs/tutorials/dft/density-of-states.md

 Density of states is calculated in conjunction with band structure calculation so under workflow chose the "Bandstructure + DOS" for either Quantum Espresso.

-Click on the animation below to view:
+Click on the animation below to view.

 <img data-gifffer="/images/DOSStep2.gif" />